 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the stdrt.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Media Dashboard (version V2) or Windows Media Center Diagnostic Application or Windows Media Center or Sound Mixer or Multimedia Fusion Stand Alone Application or Sound Mixers or MCE Host or Sound Edition appears to belong to software unknown by Microsoft (www.microsoft.com) or Clickteam.
+The process known as Media Dashboard (version V2) or Windows Media Center Diagnostic Application or Windows Media Center or Sound Mixer or Multimedia Fusion Stand Alone Application or Sound Mixers or MCE Host or Sound MIX (version V99) appears to belong to software unknown by Microsoft (www.microsoft.com) or Clickteam.

 Description: Stdrt.exe is not essential for Windows and will often cause problems.
 Stdrt.exe is located in a subfolder of C:\Windows.

 Known file sizes on Windows 10/8/7/XP are 372,736 bytes (41% of all occurrences), 651,264 bytes, 368,640 bytes or 647,168 bytes.

 The software has no file description.
 The program has no visible window.
 The stdrt.exe file is an unknown file in the Windows folder.
 The file is not a Windows system file.
 Stdrt.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 72% dangerous, however you should also read the user reviews.